Jean-François Champagne: Head Teacher of the prototype best-in-class "Lycée Impérial"

-The advent of the Napoleon years brings a total reversal to these hardships.
-Tuition and education become again a priority of the State; Louis-le-Grand becomes the model of all high school levels institutions according to the new concepts introduced under the Consulate and Empire early years, and becomes designated as “le Prytanée Français”; former pupils are become themselves teachers and Heads of like establishments that sprout out in all large cities, the “lycées impériaux”.
+The advent of the Napoleon years brought a total reversal to these hardships.
+Tuition and education became again a priority of the State; Louis-le-Grand became the model of all high school levels institutions according to the new concepts introduced under the Consulate and Empire early years, and was designated as "le Prytanée Français"; former pupils became teachers and heads of like establishments that arose in all large cities, the “lycées impériaux”.

-For 15 years, Jean-François Champagne will serve as the exemplary Head Teacher of Louis-le-Grand.

-Widely recognized, Jean-François Champagne moves from survival mode to model firmness, order and method, and lords undisputed for an additional 10 years over the revamped Louis-le-Grand, where discipline and application to work are become master words.
-And in practice as in words!
-From 1801 on, the private confinement “cells” of the school, where rebellious or insufficiently motivated pupils were detained on bread and water only, were booked 100% on a permanent basis, to the point that in 1803, Champagne requested an extension of their numbers to meet a 1% ratio of the pupils’ population!
+For 15 years, Champagne served as the exemplary Head Teacher of Louis-le-Grand.
+Widely recognized, he moved from survival mode to model firmness, order and method, and ruled undisputed for an additional 10 years over the revamped Louis-le-Grand, where discipline and application to work were master words.
+From 1801 on, the private confinement “cells” of the school, where rebellious or insufficiently motivated pupils were detained on bread and water only, were booked 100% on a permanent basis, to the point that in 1803, Champagne requested an extension of their numbers to meet a 1% ratio of the pupils’ population.

-In parallel, Jean-François Champagne at last has some enough spare time and energy to pursue some personal accomplishments, especially in ancient Greece literature and academics, he enters the “Institut de France, classe des Sciences morales et politiques”, in 1795, and even dabbles with politics, getting elected to the Conseil des Cinq-Cents, although it seems he never actually sat.
+In parallel, Champagne at last has some enough spare time and energy to pursue some personal accomplishments, especially in ancient Greece literature and academics.
+He entered the "Institut de France, classe des Sciences morales et politiques" in 1795, and even dabbled with politics, getting elected to the Conseil des Cinq-Cents, although it seems he never actually sat.

-By 1810, ailing health leads to his more or less voluntary retirement from the position and premises that had been his scope for 50 years, he dies three years later on September 14, 1813.
+By 1810, ailing health led to his more or less voluntary retirement from the position and premises that had been his scope for 50 years.
+He died three years later on September 14, 1813, in Paris.